 b.
 Seedings for the 2019 PredictorBet Playoffs will be based on final league standings at the conclusion of the 2018/19 regular season.
 The Elite League winners will be seeded #1 for the playoffs, the league runners-up #2 and so on down to #8.

 c.
 The 1st seed will play the 8th seed, 2nd vs 7th, 3rd vs 6th and 4th vs 5th.
-The higher seed in each quarter-final will get the choice of when they play their home leg – those clubs who opt to play their home leg on (or before) Saturday 6th April must assume that it will be playing the first leg at home and not the second leg.
-This is to ensure all ties are completed by Sunday 7th April.
+The higher seed in each quarter-final will get the choice of when they play their home leg.

 2. Playoff Finals Weekend – POFW

 a.
-Playoff Finals Weekend takes place at the Motorpoint Arena, Nottingham over the weekend of 13th and 14th April 2019, with the semi-finals taking place on the Saturday and the third v fourth-placed match and Grand Final on the Sunday.
+Playoff Finals Weekend takes place at the end of the season, with the Semi-Finals taking place on the Saturday and the third v fourth-placed match and Grand Final on the Sunday.

 b.
 All games played at POFW are standalone games with the two winning teams progressing to the Grand Final on the Sunday and the two losing teams the third v fourth-placed match.

 c.
 Seedings for the semi-final and final will be determined by the original quarter-final ranking, so the highest-placed team left in the playoffs will be ranked as the highest seed.